National Assembly (Republic of China): 1947 Constitution

 In 1946, the Constituent Assembly promulgated a new constitution and the first National Assembly met in 1948 in Nanjing, the Chinese capital.
 Apart from the KMT, the only legal parties were the Democratic Socialist Party and the Youth Party.

 Under the constitution, the main duty of the National Assembly was to elect the President and Vice President for terms of six years.
 It also had the right to recall or impeach the President and Vice President if they failed to fulfill their political responsibilities.
 According to "National Assembly Duties Act", the National Assembly could amend the constitution with a two-thirds majority, with at least three-quarters membership present, as well as to ratify constitutional amendments proposed by deputies of the Legislative Yuan.
-It could also change territorial boundaries.
+It also is the main authority to alter territorial boundaries per Article 4 of the constitution.
 The responsibilities of the deputies of the Assembly, as well as of the Assembly as a whole, were derived from the directions of Sun Yat-sen. At that time the NA served as a counterpart to the Supreme Soviet of the Soviet Union, with a Presidium of the National Assembly governing over its activities.